dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 \include{results/3-force-join-order.out}

 Two things to notice.
-The plan really did change — `drivers` is now the outer relation, and the planner reached for a merge join to get there.
+The plan really did change — `drivers` is now the driving table — and the shape of the change is a PostgreSQL 19 feature in its own right: `Partial HashAggregate` moved *below* the join, on `results` alone, with `Finalize GroupAggregate` combining the partial groups once every relation is joined.
+That is `enable_eager_aggregate` (on by default), pushing as much of the `GROUP BY` down as it safely can so the join has fewer rows to process.
+Forcing `results` to drive left no room for that; forcing `drivers` to drive did.

-And the output now carries *two* blocks: `Supplied Plan Advice`, echoing what you asked for with a `/* matched */` annotation, and `Generated Plan Advice` describing the plan you actually got.
+The output also now carries *two* blocks: `Supplied Plan Advice`, echoing what you asked for with a `/* matched */` annotation, and `Generated Plan Advice` describing the plan you actually got.